 After reading the first chapter of the first book I purchased, I immediately knew why my Mom Guilt had been rearing its ugly head.
-Why some of my kids seemed a little distant and others seemed to be crying out for attention at every turn.
+I now knew why some of my kids seemed a little distant and others seemed to be crying out for attention at every turn.

-Lack of connection.
+Lack of Connection…

 The holiday season had been wonderful, lots of time together.
-Then the New Year began with a bang and we hadn’t quite caught up.
+Then, the New Year began with a bang and we hadn’t quite caught up.

-I was worried I was screwing them up.
+I was worried I was screwing them up,

-worried they would never get along.
+worried they would never get along, and

-I was worried they’d leave home, never talk again, and not come visit at Christmas.
+worried they’d leave home, never talk again, and not come visit at Christmas.

-I was worried about all the things that result from the one thing that was lacking in recent weeks…
+Finally, I was worried about all the things that result from the one thing that was lacking in recent weeks…

-Great relief comes from knowing what the problem is.
+Great relief comes from knowing what the problem is!

 4 Ways To Connect And Overcome Mom Guilt